Top Ten Albums Spring 2019

 Global Music Awards is an international showcase for original music, unique voices and emerging artists.
 2016 saw some highly anticipated new albums by our Gold Medal winning artists.
 Whittling down to ten albums was no easy task, but without further ado, we present Global Music Awards’ Top Ten Albums of 2016.

 # 10: Anthony Branker, Beauty Within, eclectic jazz, United States.
 Dr. Branker, former longtime jazz studies guru at Princeton University, turns to his new Imagine quintet for his latest set of forward-looking acoustic-electric compositions.
 Each piece challenges the listener with an aural jigsaw of stubborn intensity, an entropic whirlwind, sensitively parsed by his star-studded ensemble.
 The virtuosity and mutual responsiveness of his five-piece super group grants a near overwhelming exuberance to music that crosses generations.
 LINK # 9: Misha Quint & Svetlana Gorokhovich, Matryoshka Blues, classical, United States.
 It highlights the recording debut of the brilliant title track, Matryoshka Blues, composed for Russian-born virtuoso Misha Quint by American jazz musician and composer Nathan Davis.
 The work is comprised of different layers of sound in many variations.
 Internationally-known pianist Svetlana Gorokhovich adds polish and shine as Quint’s accompanist.
 LINK # 8: Carmine Miranda, Schumann/Dvorak Concerti, cello & orchestra, United States.
 As always Venezuelan/American cellist Carmine Miranda delivers a stunning instrumental performance.
 He decodes and finds new secrets in these Schumann and Dvorak masterpieces.
 He interprets them as a series of internal conflicts between the solo cello and the orchestra.
 Miranda’s music is inventive and appealing.
 LINK # 7: Ioanna & Areti Spanomarkou, Greece A Political Prisoner, world music/protest music, Greece.
 These two musical sisters write their own material which is performed by several brilliant and well-known vocalists.
 Their music is in the traditional Greek popular genre, but more contemporary style in line with today’s underground urban culture.
 One can think of their Greek folk music, Rebetiko, as Greek Blues.
 LINK # 6: Lena Natalia, Sundays in Paris, minimalist piano melodies, United States.
 This American modern classical composer and pianist has been said to “convey the aesthetic quality of an impressionist painting, where melodious movement beneath the surface is constant like the currents of the sea.”
 Her emphasis on fluidity as opposed to bold strokes and clearly defined edges convey a gentle quality unique among contemporary pianists.
 LINK # 5: Charles Denler, Moment at Dawn, new age classical fusion, United States.
 This album is a fusion of ambient new age and classical styles with rich orchestration and solo piano.
 This Emmy Award winning composer created every movement with distinct character and echoes of majestic and touching movie film scoring running through the entire album.
 It has an eighty-piece orchestra and a one hundred voice chorus.
 Denler is at the piano.
 LINK # 4: Douglas Knehans, Concertos, composer, United States.
 The music in this album is rich and deep with the gift of color, beautiful melodic musical form and engaging dramatic works.
 This complex album contains Soar, that capitalizes on the cello’s expressiveness and ability to constantly evolve new and unique colorations; Drift, written for solo oboe and strings, is an experiment with slowly morphing musical shape and form.
 This sophisticated, wildly inventive album is a masterpiece.
 LINK # 3: John Daversa, Kaleidoscope: Music of The Beatles, large jazz ensemble, United States.
 Imagine Beatles music through a kaleidoscope where the world seems to turn into many different colors and reality shifts.
 John Daversa's fearless exploration takes listeners off the beaten path as he creates bold and innovative big band music.
 His work is the definition of artistry and creativity.
 LINK # 2: Sharif Awan, Indus Raag, collector’s boxed set Indo-Pak classical, Pakistan.
 This massive archive collection carries out preservation and archiving of classical music of a sub-continent.
 It is a treasure trove of human quest for rapture and ecstasy, devotion and dance.
 The collection explores the universality of music and rich classical tradition of the Indo-Pac subcontinent.
 It is a collection of soul stirring music.
-LINK # 1: Esperanza Spalding, Emily's D+Evolution, pop, United States, is a markedly different sound for this four-time Grammy winner, bassist and singer whose recordings have been influenced by her jazz background.
+LINK # 1: Esperanza Spalding, Emily's D+Evolution, pop, United States, is a markedly different sound for this three-time Grammy winner, bassist and singer whose recordings have been influenced by her jazz background.
 The album conceptually addresses the always exciting, sometimes messy process of reconciling aspects of one’s self.
 Original and unique, Emily's D+Evolution, is inspired by a muse who came to Spalding in a dream and provided insight into hidden parts of Spalding’s personality.
 These are exuberant, confrontational songs, amplified in the same sort of rock/funk hybrid style, that feel expansive and rich.
 Critic Marcus J. Moore of Pitchfork said, “The lyrics are elusive at first, darting behind fast-moving songs and delivered in impressionistic, conversational bursts that recall the delivery of Joni Mitchell.
 But the fearless generosity behind them communicates itself loud and clear, and it's a spirit that animates the entire album.
 With it, Spalding has once again redefined an already singular career, dictating a vision entirely on her own terms.”
 LINK

 Top Five Albums Spring 2016